skjolber/unzip-csv/README.md

  * line order is not important,
  * newlines can be decoded from reading the file backwards - this is true for popular character encodings like [UTF-8], ASCII and ISO-8859-1.
  * CSV entries are without linebreaks; not even linebreak wrapped in quotes.

+If cutting into segments is not possible then using a [parallel reader](src/main/java/com/github/skjolber/unzip/csv/ParallelReader.java) is also an option; effectively decoding to characters and parsing in parallel.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].